IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Before going live, you might want to consider setting up integrations to make it easier for your users to deposit or explore data.
 See the :doc:`/admin/integrations` section of the Admin Guide for details.

+.. _jvm-options:

 JVM Options
 -----------

-JVM stands Java Virtual Machine and as a Java application, Glassfish can read JVM options when it is started.
+JVM stands for Java Virtual Machine and as a Java application, Glassfish can read JVM options when it is started.
 A number of JVM options are configured by the installer below is a complete list of the Dataverse-specific JVM options.
 You can inspect the configured options by running:

 ``./asadmin list-jvm-options | egrep 'dataverse|doi'``